richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

 - Yamaha arranger keyboards
 - DAW routing setups

-To achieve professional‑grade stability, we need **worldwide testing**.
+To reach **professional‑grade stability**, we need **worldwide testing**.

 ### ✔️ If you study this project, please also test it
-Every test helps improve accuracy, stability, and cross‑platform compatibility.
+Every test improves accuracy, stability, and cross‑platform compatibility.

 ### What to test
 - MIDI input latency